robokeys/automoton-tags/SPEC.md

 **6. Global Project Identifiers**

-Global Project Identifiers provide a unique way to reference any PuzzlePin tag across an entire project.
+Global Project Identifiers provide a unique way to reference any Automotan Tags tag across an entire project.
 Ideally, all tag paths (e.g., form/login/username) within a single file should be unique to avoid ambiguity.
 The following format and rules apply: